cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 ```
 https://raw.githubusercontent.com/cybergateservices/hardened-linux/master/centos7/ks/stig-centos7-ks.cfg
 ```
-Since the above URL is very long , you run in to problems  when you type  it in the installer as a kernel parameter in the sysntax of ```ks=URL`` `.
-To make the life easier you can use the shortener [Git.io](https://git.io/) form above URL as below.
+Since the above URL is very long , you run in to problems  when you type  it in the installer as a kernel parameter in the sysntax of ```ks=URL`` .
+To make the life easier you can use the URL shortener [Git.io](https://git.io/)  to shorten above URL as below.
 ```
 https://git.io/vNCMc
 ```